 Following the approval of the Bethesda Downtown Plan in 2017, Montgomery Parks has been steadily working to implement the Plan's park recommendations, which include new civic gathering spaces and neighborhood parks, linkages to major trail systems, and improvements to existing parks.
 The MMPA recommends that Montgomery Parks refine implementation strategies as necessary to adapt to changing conditions such as the Purple Line construction status and schedule, development opportunities and challenges, and lessons learned since 2017.
+These strategies may include providing interim uses on newly acquired parkland when feasible and appropriate.

-One refinement the Plan recommends regards the Veteran's Park Civic Green.
-The Plan and associated Design Guidelines identified several potential locations and configurations for the expansion of one of downtown Bethesda's key public spaces.
+One refinement the MMPA recommends regards the Veteran's Park Civic Green.
+The 2017 Plan and associated Design Guidelines identified several potential locations and configurations for the expansion of this key public space.
+As Montgomery Parks has pursued options to expand the existing Veteran's Park and fulfil the goals of the 2017 Plan recommendation for this Civic Green, it has become clear that to successfully accomplish those goals the expansion needs to occur adjacent to the existing Veteran's Park and not be separated from it by Woodmont Avenue.
 To better guide implementation of the Veteran's Park recommendation and to provide clarity regarding potential redevelopment of sites near Veteran's Park, the MMPA recommends that the expansion of the park take place on the west side of Woodmont Avenue rather than between Woodmont Avenue and Wisconsin Avenue.